viesure/QA-Interview-Margarita/README.md

     * Java
     * Selenium
     * Maven and POM
-    * BDD and Executed cucumber tests.
+    * BDD and Executed cucumber tests via testNG.
-    * Reporting framework of your choice.
+    * Add a Reporting framework of your choice.
     * You can add any other helper library if you wish
 * Create a README file with some informative description of your project
     * Also include the results of the test report of your scenarios (in the readme)